-Located in the Big Lots Behavioral Health Pavilion at Nationwide Children’s Hospital’s main campus, the Youth Crisis Stabilization Unit (YCSU) is a 10-bed unit designed to provide intensive mental health treatment to youth up to 17 years of age.
+Located in the Big Lots Behavioral Health Pavilion at Nationwide Children’s Hospital, the Youth Crisis Stabilization Unit (YCSU) is a 12-bed unit designed to provide brief intensive mental health treatment to youth.
 Treatment is provided by a multi-disciplinary Behavioral Health team consisting of a care coordinator, masters-level clinicians, psychiatrist, nursing, parent support specialists and therapeutic recreation.
-The length of stay on the YCSU is approximately three days.
+The length of stay on the YCSU is on average between 3 to 5 days.

 What can you expect?

 - While staying at the YCSU, the patient and parents/guardians can expect intensive therapy each day.
-That includes individual therapy, family therapy and a psychiatric evaluation and, if necessary, medication management.
+That includes one-on-one therapy, family therapy, crisis intervention, a psychiatric evaluation and, if necessary, medication management.
 Group therapy is not part of the YCSU treatment plan.

-- Throughout the patient’s stay, YCSU staff work with the patient and parents/guardians to better understand the cause of the crisis, while teaching the patient how to manage similar situations in the future by increasing healthy coping skills.
+- Throughout the patient's stay, the YCSU team works with the patient and parents/guardians to better understand the cause of the crisis and then guides the patient on how to manage similar situations in the future by increasing healthy coping skills.

-- Upon admission, the mental health team works to identify the individual needs of each family, while working together to create a detailed safety plan to help decrease the likelihood of future crises.
+- Upon admission, the Behavioral Health team works to identify the individual needs of each family, while working together to create a detailed safety plan to increase safety and to help decrease the likelihood of future crises.

 Critical Assessment and Treatment

 The Critical Assessment and Treatment program provides a range of services to patients and families in crisis.
 New patients may be referred to the Critical Assessment and Treatment program through Behavioral Health Intake or other Nationwide Children’s providers when there is a concern that the patient’s life is in danger or if there is concern for violence.
 Our clinicians specialize in crisis intervention.
 They will provide an urgent assessment to determine appropriate level of care, start safety planning and make a referral to an ongoing provider if needed.
 Sessions with Critical Assessment and Treatment will be scheduled until families are connected with an ongoing provider or until there is no further need for treatment.